SparrowLabsCo/s3-lambda-producer-pipeline/README.md

 The Terraform template deploys a Lambda function, an S3 bucket and the IAM resources required to run the application.
 A Lambda function consumes <code>ObjectCreated</code> events from an Amazon S3 bucket.
 The Lambda code checks the uploaded file and logs the event.

 Experimental support added for sending to MSK Serverless.
-Example is not currently working due to in-flight changes to the IAM authentication mechanism in KafkaJS.
+A beta version of KafkaJS libraries is used to connect to the cluster using IAM authentiction mechanism of MSK Serverless.

 ## Notes